yhoogstrate/flaimapper/README.md

 The "<CODE>_hits</CODE>" suffix is an indicator for the number of indentical copies of the read.

 To run flaimapper using SSLM data, we provide the paths of the directories that contain the SSLM data.
-In the article experiment "* [SRP006788](https://github.com/yhoogstrate/flaimapper/tree/master/share/small_RNA-seq_alignments/SRP006788)*" was analysed.
+In the article experiment "*[SRP006788](https://github.com/yhoogstrate/flaimapper/tree/master/share/small_RNA-seq_alignments/SRP006788)*" was analysed.
-To analyse 1 of its 6 SSLM experiments*"[SRR207111_HeLa18-30](https://github.com/yhoogstrate/flaimapper/tree/master/share/small_RNA-seq_alignments/SRP006788/SRR207111_HeLa18-30)*", we run FlaiMapper (SSLM) as follows:
+To analyse 1 of its 6 SSLM experiments "*[SRR207111_HeLa18-30](https://github.com/yhoogstrate/flaimapper/tree/master/share/small_RNA-seq_alignments/SRP006788/SRR207111_HeLa18-30)*", we run FlaiMapper (SSLM) as follows:

 	flaimapper-sslm \
 	    -o ../output/FlaiMapper/SRP006788/01.a_output_flaimapper.txt \